dapr/docs/daprdocs/content/en/reference/api/state_api.md

 | `metadata.name` | The name of the state store. |
 | `spec/metadata` | An open key value pair metadata that allows a binding to define connection properties. |

-Support for multiple state stores was added, starting with 0.4.0 release.
-This is a breaking change from previous releases, as the state APIs were changed to support this new scenario.

-Refer to [the decision records](https://github.com/dapr/dapr/blob/master/docs/decision_records/api/API-008-multi-state-store-api-design.md) for more details.

 ## Key scheme

 Dapr state stores are key/value stores.
 To ensure data compatibility, Dapr requires these data stores follow a fixed key scheme.
 For general states, the key format is: